Aaronik/medical-api/README.md

 * Note when deploying on heroku, we use JawsDB (for its mysql version number alone).
 This gets inserted into the process environment as JAWSDB_URL, which is a single string we parse out for the above information.
   If JAWSDB_URL is set, the others will all be ignored.

+#### Other Environment Variables
+* `URL`: This should point to whatever url the app is at.
+This is used, ATTOW, for invitations and sign in links.
+If this is unspecified, users may receive invitations like "Welcome to Milli, click here to sign in: localhost:3000/auth/awefawefhuawifuhaefh".
+Wouldn't work well at all.